VxVinsensius0625/UW_Courses/MSE 542/Weekly lab/README.md

-Weekly lab where we are given Jupyter Notebook with exercises
+Weekly lab where we are given Jupyter Notebook with exercises depending on the weekly topic

 Week 2: